- Free entry to all.

 The museum's civic role is reflected in the collections.
 A seam of local craftsmanship and influence runs through the galleries, forming a dialogue with Continental works and those of national significance.
 Since being substantially extended in 2002 the museum occupies three buildings, including the Neoclassical Royal Manchester Institution, designed by Charles Barry in 1824.

-The works of 'Manchester Impressionist' Adolphe Valette have a gallery to themselves.
+There are significant holdings of works by 'Manchester Impressionist' Adolphe Valette.
 Valette studied and eventually taught at the Manchester School of Art during the early 20th century, numbering Lowry among his pupils.

 Art Funded works

 A 14th-century crucifixion, thought to be by Duccio, was funded in 1985 and offers a vivid window into the Gospel narrative.
 Radiant with colour and activity, its attribution may be in question but not its quality.

 George Stubbs's lively Cheetah and Stag with Two Indians was commissioned by the Governor-General of Madras, who had donated the cheetah to George III in 1764.
 The scene is tense with anticipation, the softly pastoral quality of the landscape adding to the exoticism of the foreground figures.

 In 2008 in Gallery acquired Filter by Antony Gormley, a stunning glittering sculpture which is suspended to let light flow through.

 A series of regularly changing exhibitions reflect the broad scope of Manchester Art Gallery.
 Throughout 2015 you can see contrasting shows of Sensory War 1914-2014, Cotton Couture, Eastern Exchanges: Craft and Design from East Asia, Stanley Spencer and Matthew Derbyshire.